Texas-Tim/SignUpSheet/README.md

 1. Attempt to break things by changing common parameters such as team size, event rooms, etc...
 2. Reach out to specialist for AppSec guidance
 3. Check for code functionality with bulk subscribes
-5. Add functionality for updates to existing CloudFormation Template

 # TLDR

 1. Upload files from "S3 Bucket Files" to your own S3 Bucket
-2. Check the event breakout room links are up to date or delete the file (requires one link per team.
-If the file exists, it must have updated links)
+2. Upload EE Hashes to the appropriate bucket folder (Dashboard/GameDay-teams.csv)
+3. Upload the Event Breakout Room links to the appropriate bucket folder, if applicable (EventRooms/EventRoomLinks.csv) **Optional**
-3. Run the **GameDaySignUpSheet** CFT template
+4. Run the **GameDaySignUpSheet** CFT template and fill out the main conference room URL and the maximum number of Game Day teams you will be initializing
-4. Provide the Cloudfront link to your attendees the morning of the event (found in the outputs section of the CFT)
+5. Provide the Cloudfront link to your attendees the morning of the event (found in the outputs section of the CFT)
-5. (During the event) Go to the secondary page, found in the outputs of the CFT to edit teams if necessary
+6. (During the event) Go to the secondary page, found in the outputs of the CFT to edit teams if necessary

 # Prerequisites